University of Bolton

 - Postgraduate Students

 The University of Bolton is a friendly, multicultural university, welcoming students from across the world.
 Nearby Manchester is one of the UK's biggest cities, less than 20-minutes' by train from Bolton; direct trains also run to Manchester Airport.
-Bolton is also lucky enough to be surrounded by stunning countryside, including the West Pennine Moors, Lake District and Peak District.
+Bolton is also lucky enough to be surrounded by stunning countryside, including the West Pennine Moors and the Peak District.

 Teaching Excellence Framework (TEF)